mhuang11/kyoto-airbnb/README.md

 ## Step 3: Data Analysis using Python and R

-## Step 4: Data Visualization Tableau
+## Step 4: Data Visualization using Tableau

 I created a simple interactive dashboard on Tableau using the data cleaned in R.
 You can select a property type (entire homes, condo/apt., or private rooms).